Carreau/phd-dissertation/parts/roleofactin.rst

     Actin peristence lenght cite

-Single undecorated filaments will behave  as semi-flexible polymers at the scale of the cell with a persistence length in the order of 10 µm.
+Single undecorated filaments will behave  as semi-flexible polymers at the scale of the cell with a persistence length in the order of 10 µm :cite:`Isambert1995`.
 When they assemble into different structure and network, or associate with other proteins and molecule the resulting mechanical and dynamic properties can be highly changed.